Skip to main content

 Your audience follow you because they’re interested in you.
 If you can create a product that reflects your individuality, it will resonate more strongly than promoting an external brand.
 Merchandise is beneficial as it gives your followers a way to show their support — 57% of people state this as the reason they buy branded items.

 Print on demand stores allow you to release merchandise without having to store all the stock at home.
-Using a print on demand app on your online store, you can upload your branding onto t-shirts, mugs, posters, etc. and have these available to your fans in minutes!
-They’re then printed and shipped by a third party, without you lifting a finger.
+Using a print on demand app on your online store, you can sell your branding onto t-shirts, mugs, posters, etc. They are printed and shipped by a third party, without you lifting a finger.

-There are a number of print on demand apps you can download for your Shopify store.
 At Prodigi, we offer a free to download app that integrates your store directly with our global fulfilment network.
-All you need to do is upload your designs, choose your products and set your prices.

 Orders from your shop will be automatically routed to one of our production facilities and delivered to your customer with complete white-label fulfilment.
 All order and shipping information will be updated in Shopify.
 Check out our Shopify integration tutorial for detailed, step-by-step guidance.